 To further support the Lean Six Sigma implementation, Jabil holds an annual continuous improvement challenge called "Deliver Best Practices," to reward, recognize and share innovative process improvements throughout the company.
 The competition covers four categories: Customer Satisfaction, Employee Development, Operational Excellence and Social & Environmental Responsibility.

 In 2009, the inaugural year of the competition, Jabil employees from 39 different sites submitted 282 projects.
-Since 2010, all teams follow the Define, Measure, Analyze, Improve, Control (DMAIC) or the Define, Measure, Analyze, Design, Verify (DMADV) methodology to execute and present their improvement projects, reinforcing a standard scientific approach to continuous improvement at Jabil.
-In October 2012, a Jabil-developed platform for managing, tracking, and sharing all Lean Six Sigma projects was launched to foster replication and collaborative innovation at Jabil.
-This tool, being a best practice itself, was also used to automate the 2013 competition, which brought in 866 projects from 70 sites.
+This year, 952 teams from 60 sites competed in the competition demonstrating their commitment to Lean Six Sigma.
+Since 2010, all teams have been following the Define, Measure, Analyze, Improve, Control (DMAIC) or the Define, Measure, Analyze, Design, Verify (DMADV) methodology to execute and present their improvement projects, reinforcing a standard scientific approach to continuous improvement at Jabil.
+In October 2012, a Jabil-developed platform for managing, tracking, and sharing all Lean Six Sigma projects as well as automating the competition submission and judging process was launched to foster replication and collaborative innovation at Jabil.

 Jabil Control Tower

 Lean and Agile process methodologies have traditionally been used for two distinct environments: Manufacturing and software development.
 Yet over the past 25 years the two have slowly begun to merge.
 Dan Woods, editor at CITO Res ...
 Read More